markroyer/hdfjava-io/README.md

 ## Install

-The most recent version of the library is FIXME and can be installed using Eclipse's plugin manager, or it can be downloaded directly below.
+The most recent version of the library is **1.0** and can be installed using Eclipse's plugin manager, or it can be downloaded directly below.